 According to Cats Protection, just a tiny amount of this can kill a cat.
 And wouldn’t you know it, felines and canines love the taste – so be extra-vigilant.

 Save money on home and pet insurance with LV=

-There’s an exclusive up to 8% discount for Boundless members on LV= home insurance general public prices – click here to find out more.
+Boundless members get an exclusive discount on LV= home insurance general public prices on lv.com and through the LV= call centre – click here to find out more.